Ward Creek (Lake Tahoe): Watershed

 Ward Creek, the fourth largest stream (by area and discharge) of the 63 Tahoe Basin watersheds contributes 6% of the stream runoff flowing into Lake Tahoe.
 The creek was a major source of sediment related to erosion from subdivisions and logging roads in the watershed.
 The Ward Creek watershed drains an area of 6200 acre and has a North Fork beginning on the south slope of Ward Peak and a South Fork originating on the north side of Twin Peaks.
 The Ward Creek watershed is just north of the Blackwood Creek watershed, and just south of Alpine Meadows Ski Resort which is on the north side of Ward Peak and Scott Peak.
 The creek mainstem is paralleled by Ward Creek Boulevard/Road.

 Ecology

 From 2006 to 2013 Ward Creek Park was restored by California State Parks, the California Tahoe Conservancy and other partners to reduce erosion which deposites sediment in Lake Tahoe, removal of fire-prone crowded trees and removal of a diversion dam.

 Beaver dams on Ward Creek reduce sediment and nutrient (such as phosphorus) loads that would otherwise flow to Lake Tahoe.

-Recent evidence has shown that beaver (Castor canadensis) are native to the Sierra Nevada.
-Their dams do not appear to pose barriers to trout passage.